CGK-Laboratory/CGK-Laboratory.github.io/_members/fernando-chaure.md

 Fernando Julian Chaure began his work at CGKlab as a Research Software Engineer, developing tools for data analysis.
 He now serves as Technical Lead, where he leads the development of reproducible and open-source software for neuroscience research.

-He holds a PhD in Engineering from the University of Buenos Aires, Argentina.
+Fernando holds a PhD in Engineering from the University of Buenos Aires, Argentina.
 His work has focused on creating analytical tools for electrophysiological signal processing and tracking neurons in non-stationary conditions.
-Driven by a passion for applying emerging technologies, Fer focuses on delivering practical, efficient solutions to complex research problems.
+Driven by a passion for applying emerging technologies, he focuses on delivering practical, efficient solutions to complex research problems.

 {% include section.html %}